 In order for software to make sense, it needs to have a valid reason to exist.
 That reason has to have its roots in the needs of the Customer.
-In turn, it needs to be clear that the Customer is a Human in the end, with their tasks that they need to complete.
+In turn, it needs to be clear that the Customer is a Human in the end, with their tasks that they need to complete - the utility.

-Coherent User Experience enables completing tasks and is approachable at the same time.
+Coherent User Experience enables this utility, completing of these tasks with great usability.
+It is approachable at the same time.